9veedz/4leggedspiderbot/README.md

 Planned / possible extensions, made straightforward by the existing modular structure:

+- **More walking patterns** — turning (left/right), crab walk (lateral movement using the existing `crab()` primitive in `SpiderLeg`), and a dance routine are planned.
+The gait system is structured as a phase/substep state machine in `Spider.cpp`, so new patterns slot in as additional `walkX()` methods without touching the leg kinematics.
 - **IMU-based balancing** — add an IMU (e.g. MPU6050) and feed pitch/roll readings into a PID loop that continuously adjusts `bodyPitch`/`bodyRoll` (or per-leg height directly) to keep the body level on uneven terrain.
 Since `updateKinematicArrays()` already recalculates per-leg height/width trim from `bodyPitch`/`bodyRoll` via `calculateTiltTrim()`, this mostly means replacing manual slider input with a PID controller's output on the same variables — no kinematics rewrite needed.
 - **Remote control input** — because all robot control already flows through simple state changes (`commandedState`, `bodyHeight`, `bodyWidth`, etc. in `Robotstate`) rather than being tightly coupled to the WebSocket parser, an RC receiver, Bluetooth gamepad, or other remote input method can be added as just another input source writing to those same variables, alongside or instead of the web UI.